TheWildHustle/TheFlakeHustle/README.md

 ____________________________________________________________________________
 Roadmap
 - 10 fully developed and practical flakes
-- home manager to move between the flakes
+- Home manager to move between the flakes
 - Flakes uploaded to gitworkshop.dev
 - Pay sats for Cool flakes on Stacker News